 Claims for waiver participants also enrolled in the MMP demonstration are being billed to the SMA.
 An adjustment is made to plan payments to cover those expenditures.
 Providers of services to MMP participants are paid by CICOs, who then pay providers directly, as specified in the three-way contract between CMS, the SMA, and each enrolled CICO.
-For all waiver services, providers use EVV and Phoenix to document delivery of services.
-This documentation is completed through adding claims, either through EVV or web entry of claims in Phoenix.
+For all waiver services, providers use EVV and the Phoenix system to document delivery of services.
+This documentation is completed through adding claims, either through EVV or web entry of claims in the Phoenix system.
 All complete claims submitted via EVV are transmitted to CICOs daily for payment processing.